es-ude/denspp.offline/README.md

 - `main_fpga.py`: For processing data using in Xilinx simulation environment and transfer the weights of a trained model in memory file

 ## Advanced installation guide for PySPICE
 `PySPICE` (Python Interface for using `NGSpice`) is a easy-to-use circuit simulation using SPICE commands in Python.
-A comment of PySPICE, it has several bugs in the code but this integration has included some workarounds for easy-to-use.
+This API provides several workarounds for using PySpice in order to allow easy-to-use circuit simulation for single-pole and two-pole circuits.

 ### Workaround #1: Using on Windows
 For using PySPICE on Windows, please type in the two following commands in the Terminal (Command Prompt) after the package is installed.
 We recommend to use a venv due to missing script `pyspice-post-installation` if PySPICE is installed for all users.